 The summer I was fourteen I had my first kiss, won a cross-country race, learned how to rebuild a carburetor, and was admired by my friends.
 That summer somehow, I think, through the forethought and wisdom of my parents, I came in contact with an unusually large and colorful group of older people whom I admired so much, I practically worshiped them.
 The people around me seemed to understand how ready I was to be treated like a mature person.
 That’s how they treated me, like a mature person.
 It was as if I had experienced a formal rite of passage that summer, but I didn’t consciously know it until much later.

 Educators, therapists, and culture watchers mostly agree on the problem.
-And to a large extent we agree that radical changes are called for as men prepare themselves for a new role in society.
+And to a large extent, we agree that radical changes are called for as men prepare themselves for a new role in society.
 While fatherhood is now coming to a select group of older men who have already dealt with their midlife exploration of meaning and purpose and have committed to being active in raising their children, it is still far from the norm.
 The trends we must assume and work with are the dual career, single parent, and blended family lifestyles.

 As two therapists who have seen thousands of men and boys in the confusion and pain of growing up, we believe any attempt to re-vision our lives, as men, will fail without the incorporation of a Rite of self-discovery.
 Like those found in every ancient culture and every surviving piece of wisdom literature, this Rite involves stripping away the layers of self, family, and worldview (the veil of culture) to discover, fundamentally, what we’re made of and who we are.
 It is a journey of soul and spirit.

-Here’s how one adult began that journey of selfdiscovery:
+Here’s how one adult began that journey of self-discovery:

 The year is 1990.
 Israel travels into the Adirondack backcountry to meet with other men and undertake a vision quest.
-As he’s preparing to hike out to find the site of his four-day solo, a group of sport hunters walk through camp, their faces set like masks.
+As he’s preparing to hike out to find the site of his four-day solo, a group of sport hunters walk through the camp, their faces set like masks.
 As he watches them, fear rises in Israel’s chest.
-It’s as if these men signal not only the possibility of physical violence, but also the threat of some deeper turmoil, an unforgiving anger and sadness each of us carries within us.
-Later, in the sweat lodge, as the singing and chanting of his male comrades begins to strip away defenses, Israel feels himself visited by a spirit who calls him into atonement with his ancestors, and he passionately gives thanks.
+It’s as if these men signal not only the possibility of physical violence, but also the threat of some deeper turmoil, unforgiving anger, and sadness each of us carries within us.
+Later, in the sweat lodge, as the singing and chanting of his male comrades begin to strip away defenses, Israel feels himself visited by a spirit who calls him into atonement with his ancestors, and he passionately gives thanks.

-At sunrise he starts out upstream.
+At sunrise, he starts out upstream.
 Over the next several days he is visited by fear, elation, and, finally, peace.
 Alone on a rock in the middle of the rushing water, Israel cries and sings, and at night he dreams that the animals have come to be his teachers.
 He chants, weeps, and is silent.
-On the last day of his solo, he writes in his journal, “Our hearts can ask for help though our words often cannot.
+On the last day of his solo, he writes in his journal, “Our hearts can ask for help through our words often cannot.
 Surely we need the guidance of the soul of the earth as well as the spirit of the sky….
 All people need to feel the miracle of creation, their lives reflected back to them, miraculous and creative….
 Be true to your heart and accept the love of the world around you.
 Bless all children and parents with the truth only the heart can speak.”

 Being a man is more than turning 13, 18, or 21 years old.
 It involves having the courage to be open to who we truly are as our souls journey toward love and compassion.
 We are challenged to shed light on the shadows of all life.
 We are held accountable to bring justice where none appears.
 We are blessed by the ability to make a difference and entrusted by our ancestors to preserve the most holy of their teachings.

 Every boy is worth saving.
 Every man is worth loving, every family is worth supporting.
-Our challenge as elders is this: To model a rigorous and compassionate inner journey, and to share and witness the fruits of that journey with our youth in training.
+Our challenge as elders is this: To model a rigorous and compassionate inner journey and to share and witness the fruits of that journey with our youth in training.

 Jon Bliss, M.A., is a husband, father, and farmer who lives in Andover, Vt.
 Trained in the ministry, he now works in community mental health, and in private practice with boys and young men.
-Israel Helfand, M.S., Ph.D., works for Four Seasons Healing, Inc. He guides fathers and sons through Rites of Passage, runs men’s retreats and teaches ecopsychology with his wife Cathie at their family farm in Cabot, Vt.
+Israel Helfand, M.S., Ph.D., works for Four Seasons Healing, Inc. He guides fathers and sons through Rites of Passage, runs men’s retreats, and teaches ecopsychology with his wife Cathie at their family farm in Cabot, Vt.
 He can be reached at www.AllSeasonsVT.org.